relativitydev/relativity-contracts-documentation-public/Docs/Markdown/ContractsOffsetsService.md

 * **DocumentId** - The Artifact ID of the document that the offset is associated with.
 * **FieldId** - The Artifact ID of the field the offset is associated with.
 * **AssociatedArtifactId** - If this field does not contain the same value as the *DocumentId* field, the offset is associated with a multi-object field and its value is the Artifact ID of a selected object.
 Otherwise, this contains the same value as the *DocumentId* field.
-    * For more information on how this field behaves for multi-object fields, see its description in the section above about the request.
+    * For more information on how this field behaves for multi-object fields, see [its description](#associated-artifact-id-create-request-description) in the section above about the create request.
 * **ChoiceId*** - The Artifact ID of the choice the offset is associated with.
 If not set, its value is `null`.
   * This can be used to correlate different offsets that share the same document, field, and choice IDs.
 * **Offset** - The position where the offset's text starts in the document, given in number of characters since the beginning of the document.